winleafs/Winleafs/README.md

 - [Screen mirror](https://www.youtube.com/watch?v=iT_jQnQLVQA)

 ## Troubleshooting

-If you are experiencing problems, try deleting the settings file from %appdata%/Winleafs.
-Note: this removes all settings and schedules.
-Otherwise, you can create an issue [here](https://github.com/winleafs/Winleafs/issues/new/choose) and we will get back to you as soon as possible.
+### Screen mirror is not working on my video streaming service

+Streaming services try to prevent screenshots and videos being made off their content to protect the copyrighted content.
+Winleafs uses screenshot-like technology to determine what colors should be displayed to the Nanoleaf devices.
+Because of the copyright protection blacking out the video, Winleafs can not properly determine the correct color.

+From testing, we have noticed that Chrome is most likely to block content while Firefox does not.

 ### Connection issues

 Try the following if Winleafs has trouble locating your panels:

 - Make sure your PC is on the same 2.4 Ghz network as your panels.
 - Double check if mDNS is enabled.
 [See this link for instructions](https://superuser.com/questions/1330027/how-to-enable-mdns-on-windows-10-build-17134).

+### General issues

+If you are experiencing problems, try deleting the settings file from %appdata%/Winleafs.
+Note: this removes all settings and schedules.
+Otherwise, you can create an issue [here](https://github.com/winleafs/Winleafs/issues/new/choose) and we will get back to you as soon as possible.

 ## Projects and APIs used